JoinTheGraph/jointhegraph.github.io/articles/hosting-multiple-graphs-on-janusgraph/index.md

 They are indeed recognized.
 So we successfully added a graph from the configuration.
 Which is great!
 But note that we had to edit the configuration files and restart the server.
 Depending on your use case, this may or may not be acceptable.
 In the next sections, I will show how to add and remove graphs dynamically without service interruptions.

-### Configure JanusGraph to User the "ConfiguredGraphFactory"
+### Configure JanusGraph to Use the "ConfiguredGraphFactory"

 The "ConfiguredGraphFactory" provides methods for dynamically managing the graphs hosted on the server.
 The default JanusGraph configuration does not enable the ConfiguredGraphFactory.
 So we need to make some changes to the configuration before we can use it.

 The ConfiguredGraphFactory needs to store information about the graphs it is tracking.
-It uses a graph (sometimes referred to as the "Configuration Management Graph") to store this information.
+It uses a graph called the "Configuration Management Graph" to store this information.

 We need a properties file for this configuration management graph.
 JanusGraph comes with two properties files that can be used for this purpose: "janusgraph-cassandra-configurationgraph.properties" and "janusgraph-cql-configurationgraph.properties".
 But I want to store the configuration graph in HBase.
 So I will create a new file "janusgraph-hbase-configurationgraph.properties" by copying one of the two files that came with JanusGraph.
 Then I will open the new file for editing.